nickcounts/phonicdb/Design Document.md

 * **Sight Words** - a word that is explicitely taught to the student.
 This software will consider it to be known to the student but will not apply any inferences from the phonemic/graphemic content to other words in the Lexicons. (e.g. knowing **hat** and **the** doesn't mean you know **that** )

-* Phoneme/Grapheme combinations - these are groupings that represent the
+* **Phoneme/Grapheme Combinations** - these are groupings that represent a sound to "spelling" relationship.
+This order is important (I think)

-* **Lessons** - a group of Phoneme/Grapheme combinations and sight words expected to be taught/learned at the same time.
+* **Lessons** - a group of Phoneme/Grapheme Combinations and sight words expected to be taught/learned at the same time.

-* **Program** - an ordered group of Lessons.
+* **Program** - an ordered group of Lessons. *Programs* are made of ordered *Lessons*, which are unordered groups of *Phoneme/Grapheme Combinations* and *Sight Words*.

 # 2. User Interface

 ## What are the main user stories (happy flows + alternative flows)?

-We see two primary user groups: the **Researcher/Developer** and the **Student/Parent**.
-The Researcher/Developer is someone studying or developing a reading/spelling program.
-The Student or Parent is someone who wants to understand how much progress they can expect at any point in a existing reading/spelling programn.
+We see two primary user groups: the **Researcher/Developer** and the **Evaluator**.
+The **Researcher/Developer** is someone studying or developing a reading/spelling program.
+The **Evaluator** is someone who wants to understand how much progress they can expect at any point in a existing reading/spelling programn.

-### Researcher/Developer
+### Researcher/Developer: Teacher or Researcher

-Creates a scope and sequence for evaluation by inputting phoneme/grapheme combinations in the order they are taught.
+Creates a scope and sequence for evaluation by inputting Phoneme/Grapheme Combinations in the order they are taught.
 These combinations can be grouyped in named lessons and these lessons can be reordered

-### Parent or Student
+### Evaluator: Parent or Student

 Selects a reading/spelling program to exaluate.
 They can select the "coverage" metrics they care about and view the coverage as a function of time, individual lesson, or program completion.